Package 'gratis'

 p

-Non-negative integer vector giving the orders of non-seasonal AR polynomials ϕi(B)\phi_i(B).
-Ignored if phi provided.
+Non-negative integer vector giving the non-seasonal AR orders pip_i.
+Ignored when phi is supplied.

 d

-Non-negative integer vector giving the orders of non-seasonal differencing.
+Non-negative integer vector giving the non-seasonal differencing orders did_i.

 phi